LunarSphere/nightshade-release/README.md

 }
 ```

-For any questions with the code, please email shawnshan@cs.uchicago.edu.
+For any questions with the code, please email supermax309@gmail.com